treasure-data/treasure-boxes/id_unification/README.md

 ### 4. Select SQL File

 In same dig file, comment unify_loop_heavy.sql and un-comment unify_loop.sql.
-For most cases, data will be not big since the 3rd time of unification loop, so non-heavy sql statement would work well enough.
+For most cases, data will be not big since the 3rd or 4nd time of unification loop, so non-heavy sql statement would work well enough.
+If you find the rows count of each loop table is huge, consider to use heavy sql statement.

 ```
     +unify_loop: